acl-org/acl-anthology/hugo/content/info/contrib.md

 ### Errata and Corrections

-If you get requests from authors needing to post errata or revised versions of the papers, or supplemental attachments after the publication of the proceedings, please ask them to submit revisions to the current ACL Anthology editor directly (see [Corrections]({{< relref "corrections.md" >}})).
+If you get requests from authors needing to post errata or revised versions of the papers, or supplemental attachments after the publication of the proceedings, please refer them to [our documentation on the matter]({{< relref "corrections.md" >}}).
 Note that after the publiation date, corrections can only be applied to individual papers; the full proceedings volumes will not be replaced or revised.